-We say that a polytopal $d$-ball packing is \textit{regular} if its tangency polytope is regular.
-Let us recall the list of regular polytopes in every dimension.
-All $2$-polytopes (polygons) admits a regular realization.
-The \textit{Platonic solids}, namely, the tetrahedron $\T^3$, the octahedron $\O^3$, the cube $\C^3$, the icosahedron $\I^3$ and the dodecahedron $\D^3$ are the five regular $3$-polytopes (polyhedra).
+A polytope is \textit{regular} if its symmetry group acts transitively on the set of flags.
+Let us recall the list of regular polytopes in each dimension greater than 2.
+All $2$-polytopes admits a regular realization.
+The \textit{Platonic solids}—namely, the tetrahedron $\T^3$, the octahedron $\O^3$, the cube $\C^3$, the icosahedron $\I^3$ and the dodecahedron $\D^3$— are the five regular $3$-polytopes.
 The $4$-simplex $\T^4$, the orthoplex $\O^4$, the hypercube $\C^4$, the 600-cell $\I^4$ and the $120$-cell $\D^4$ are five regular $4$-polytopes which can be thought as a $4$-dimensional analogue of the Platonic solids.
 The remaining regular $4$-polytope, the 24-cell $\R^4$ (the notation is not standard), completes the list of regular $4$-polytopes.
-For every $d\ge2$, we shall denote by $\T^{d+1}$, $\O^{d+1}$ and $\C^{d+1}$ the $(d+1)$-dimensional simplex, octahedron and cube.
-It is well-known that in dimension 5 or above, these three families are the only regular polytopes \cite{coxeter1973regular}.
-The following table contains all the information needed for the paper about the regular $(d+1)$-polytopes for $d\ge1$.

-For the latter computations on the space of $d$-balls, we shall use the inversive coordinates and the inversive product of Wilker \cite{wilker}.
-We refer the reader to \cite[Section 2]{RR21_1} and the reference therein for more details about how to compute center, curvatures and inversions on $d$-balls in inversive coordinates.
-We shall refer polytopal $2$ (resp. $3$)-ball packings as polytopal disk (resp. sphere) packings.
+Classic realizations of the regular 3- and 4-polytopes are available in \cite{coxeter1973regular}.
+For every $d\ge3$, we shall denote by $\T^{d}$, $\O^{d}$ and $\C^{d}$ the $d$-dimensional analogue of the tetrahedron, octahedron and cube given by the following canonical realizations: